 Local, state and federal governments are releasing data - the public's data - in new ways.
 Property maps, 311 data, school quality information and census statistics - all of these are examples of open data that give people the tools they need to learn and advocate for their causes.
 This web conference will explore how librarians are using open data, teaching others about it, and even creating it.
 You’ll learn about tools you can implement in your own library and hear stories from libraries that have partnered with their local and state governments.
 Armed with practical tools and experiences, you’ll be ready to start diving into open data to help your library and community!

 This is a free event, being held live online and also recorded.

 to attend live and/or to receive the recording links afterward.

 Please also join this Library 2.0 network to be kept updated on this and future events.

 We invite all library professionals, employers, LIS students, and educators to participate in this event.
-The call for proposals is now open HERE.
+The call for proposals is open now.

 Participants are encouraged to use #library2019 and #libraryopendata on their social media posts leading up to and during the event.

 KEYNOTE PANEL: (organized and moderated by Anne Neville-Bonilla and Will Saunders - more to come!)